Natalie Kalmus: Criticism

 Kalmus had both technical reasons and her color charts for insisting on the use of specific colors for costumes, props, and lighting during filming with Technicolor cameras.
 In her efforts to ensure that colors were properly registered and reproduced, she was often accused by studio personnel of going to the extreme in set composition, of insisting on too many neutral or muted colors in scenes.
 "A super-abundance of color is unnatural", she once observed, "and has a most unpleasant effect not only upon the eye itself, but upon the mind as well."
 She recommended "the judicious use of neutrals" as a "foil for color" to lend "power and interest to the touches of color in a scene."
 In March 1939, during the making of Gone with the Wind, producer David O. Selznick complained in a memo to the film's production manager:

 While directing the Metro-Goldwyn-Mayer musical Meet Me in St. Louis (1944), Vincente Minnelli recalled his work with Kalmus: "My juxtaposition of color had been highly praised on the stage, but I couldn't do anything right in Mrs. Kalmus's eyes."
-That recalled experience suggests that Kalmus, unlike Minnelli, clearly viewed motion pictures and stage productions as having starkly different technical requirements with regard to color composition and presentation.

 After Technicolor

 Natalie Kalmus's association with Technicolor, Inc. ended in 1948 when she named the company as a co-defendant in her alimony suit against Herbert Kalmus.
 She sued unsuccessfully for separate maintenance, including half of her ex-husband's assets of the corporation.
 Two years later, embarking on a new line of business, she licensed her name for a line of designer television cabinets made by a California manufacturer.
 The correspondence and records relating to that and other business ventures, along with Kalmus's personal papers are preserved in the Margaret Herrick Library at the Academy of Motion Picture Arts and Sciences in Beverly Hills, California.

+In 1955, the Society of Motion Picture and Television Engineers, established the Natalie M. and Herbert T. Kalmus Medal for high quality scientific contributions to filmmaking in motion picture production, post-production, and distribution services.